jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 - **2 edges:** Solid start.
 Position is **Controlled**.
 - **3+ edges:** Great start.
 Position is **Controlled** and the first obstacle is already dealt with.

-This roll doesn’t decide success or failure—just where the PCs find themselves when the action starts.
+This roll doesn’t decide success or failure-just where the PCs find themselves when the action starts.

 ---